Verbal intelligence: Generation

-Speech production is process by which a thought in the brain is converted into an understandable auditory form.
+Speech production is the process by which a thought in the brain is converted into an understandable auditory form.
 This is a multistage mechanism that involves many different areas of the brain.
 The first stage is planning, where the brain constructs words and sentences that turn the thought into an understandable form.
 This occurs primarily in the inferior frontal cortex, specifically in an area known as Broca's area.
 Next, the brain must plan how to physically create the sounds necessary for speech by linking the planned speech with known sounds, or phonemes.
 While the location of these associations is not known, it is known that the supplementary motor area plays a key role in this step.
 Finally, the brain must signal for the words to actually be spoken.
 This is carried out by the premotor cortex and the motor cortex.

 In most cases, speech production is controlled by the left hemisphere.
 In a series of studies, Wilder Penfield, among others, probed the brains of both right-handed (generally left-hemisphere dominant) and left-handed (generally right-hemisphere dominant) patients.
 They discovered that, regardless of handedness, the left hemisphere was almost always the speech controlling side.
 However, it has been discovered that in cases of neural stress (hemorrhage, stroke, etc.) the right hemisphere has the ability to take control of speech functions.